 The vCLI has numerous commands for troubleshooting, including:

-The ESXi Shell (formerly known as Tech Support Mode) is a local console for advanced technical support.
+The ESXi Shell is a local console for advanced technical support.
 In addition to being available on the local console of a host, it can also be accessed remotely through SSH.
 Access to the ESXi Shell is controlled in the following ways:

 - Both local and remote ESXi Shell access can be enabled and disabled separately in both the DCUI as well as vCenter Server.